soumikp/soumikp.github.io/_pages/about.md

 ## Other stuff

 I used to sketch and take photographs on my [Canon 600D](https://www.canon.co.uk/for_home/product_finder/cameras/digital_slr/eos_600d/) in college but as is the case with a lot of students, those took a backseat once I started graduate school.
 One of my 2022 resolutions is to try and pursue things outside my research that excite me just as much.
 You can find recent sketches and photographs on my [Instagram profile](https://www.instagram.com/penguinhologram/) - hope you like them!

+## STATCOM

+I'm proud to say that my department is home to [STATCOM: Statistics in the Community](https://sph.umich.edu/biostat/statcom/).
+STATCOM is a community outreach program provided by graduate students in the Departments of Biostatistics at the University of Michigan.
+The program offers the expertise of statistics graduate students, free of charge, to non-profit governmental and community organizations in the areas of data organization, analysis, and interpretation.
+I have been very fortunate to find meaningful consulting work with a host of community partners.
+A few of STATCOM's recent projects include partnerships with

+- The [Michigan Center for Youth Justice (MCYJ)](https://www.miyouthjustice.org): STATCOM's partnership with the MCYJ revolves around understanding the patterns of special investigations and violations occurring in juvenile justice facilities throughout the state.
+- The [Detroit Housing Commission (DHC)](https://www.dhcmi.org) and [Poverty Solutions (PS)](https://poverty.umich.edu): STATCOM has been working with the DHC and PS to investigate evictions among families with children in Detroit, in order to reduce accompanied as well as unaccompanied youth homelessness rates.
+- [Stand with Trans (SWT)](https://standwithtrans.org): STATCOM is collaborating with SWT with the aim of identifying gaps in, and further improving online resources that are designed to empower and support transgender youth.

+Since 2022, I have been serving as Co-president of STATCOM.
+It has been both challenging as well as rewarding.
+I expect to continue with STATCOM until I graduate from the university.